mcatillo/catplayer/README.md

 The current software is currently distribuited under GPL license, version 3.

 ## Contact
-For information, problems or issues about this software that you want to report, you can contact me at the email address: <catillo.software@gmail.com>
+For information, problems or issues about this software that you want to report, you can contact me at the email address: <catillo.software@gmail.com>.

+## Final Notes
+This software has to be intended as still in the production process.
+It is not yet a finished product and further improvements will be added in the next versions.